mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 The task scheduler uses
 this graph in a way that respects these data dependencies and leverages parallelism where possible.
 Multiple independent tasks can be run simultaneously that are are data driven.
-Usually this scheduling overhead is relatively small unless the execution time for processing is trivial.
+How large the scheduling effort is relative to processing is data and workflow dependent.

 For more information, the dask documentation found `here <https://docs.dask.org/en/latest/scheduling.html>`_ is a good